 Problem

-Sometimes you have a highly specific requirement that isn’t covered by built-in features or existing plugins.
-For example, you might need to fetch data from an internal API during the build process or perform complex transformations on the generated HTML that go beyond simple CSS.
+Sometimes you have specific requirements not covered by built-in features.
+For example, you might need to fetch data from an internal API during the build process or perform complex transformations on the generated HTML.

 Why it matters

-Extensibility is what separates a static tool from a professional documentation framework.
-Without a clean way to inject custom logic, teams are often forced to maintain fragile shell scripts or post-processing wrappers that make the build process difficult to manage and debug.
+Extensibility separates a static tool from a professional documentation framework.
+Without a clean way to inject custom logic, teams maintain fragile shell scripts or post-processing wrappers.
+This makes the build process difficult to manage and debug.

 Approach

-docmd features a robust, hook-based Plugin API.
-You can write simple Node.js modules that intercept the documentation lifecycle at various stages—from initial configuration to final HTML generation—allowing you to arbitrarily modify content and behaviour.
+docmd features a reliable, hook-based Plugin API.
+Write simple Node.js modules that intercept the documentation lifecycle at various stages.
+This allows you to arbitrarily modify content and behaviour from initial configuration to final HTML generation.

 Implementation